andrewyoung4/Hiking_project/README.md

 # Hiking_project
 Hiking trail application for bootcamp project 3
-To run start the app, run "npm install" in both the root folder and the client folder of the repository.
+To start the app, run "npm install" in both the root folder and the client folder of the repository.
 Then run "npm run dev".